 Gather together all the required supporting documents.
 See our document checklist below for a quick reference and refer to our guide to extending your student visa for more detailed information.

 You can either apply by post or make a premium application at a Premium Service Centre (PSC).
 Please see below for a comparison of both methods.

-Save your Tier 4 student online application form as a PDF document and then email it to us as an attachment at least 4 weeks before your visa expires.
+Save your Tier 4 student online application form as a PDF document and email it to us as an attachment at least 4 weeks before your visa expires.
 Please identify your email as ‘Tier 4 Student Online Application’ in the subject box.
-In the main body of the email please include the following information:
+In the main body of the email include the following information:

 - Your full name

 - Student ID number

 - The date your current visa will expire